GSA-TTS/identity-site/content/_policy/privacy._en.md

 ### The Purpose - Why do we need your information? ### {#purpose}

 Login.gov partners with agencies that need secure and private access to their applications and services.
 Each agency may request different levels of security depending on their needs.
 When you create and sign in to a Login.gov account, you’re provided with an electronic identity assurance credential.
 We need your personally identifying information, or PII, to generate that credential.
 Imagine this credential like a key that only you can use.
-The key securely opens the door to a partner agency’s service or application.
+The key securely opens the door to a partner agency’s service or application.We also need information to ensure that your identity information is accurate - and not someone else’s.

 #### What information do we need?

 * For authentication to establish a secure account, we need your name, email address, and an authentication method.
 Your authentication method could be a phone number where we share a SMS code, USB Security Key or other options.
 * Identity proofing requires more sensitive information such as a social security number, address, phone number connected to your address, and U.S. based state ID or driver’s license.
 Your wireless operator (any branded wireless operator) may disclose your mobile number, name, address, email, network status, customer type, customer role, billing type, mobile device identifiers (IMSI and IMEI) and other subscriber status and device details, if available, to our third party service provider, solely to verify your identity for the duration of the business relationship.
+* To mitigate fraud, we also analyze the device used to access Login.gov, identity, and behavior such as how you interact with forms on the page.

 ### Routine Uses - With whom is the information routinely shared? ### {#routine-uses}